merakigenart/meraki-js-sdk/README.md

 ##### `initialize()`

 Called before execution to allow for initial setup of class properties or other values and actions to prepare for rendering.
-When using the `p5` library, it calls `preload()`.
+When using the `p5` library, it's equivalent to `preload()`.

 ##### `configure()`